Oxley (Qld)

 AreaSearch assessment of residential development activity positions Oxley among the top 25% of areas assessed nationwide

-Measured against this region over the past five years, Oxley shows moderately higher construction activity, balancing buyer choice while supporting current property values.
-New building activity is predominantly detached houses (97.0%), with a smaller proportion of medium and high-density housing (3.0%), sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-With approximately 270 people per approval, Oxley reflects a transitioning market.
-Looking ahead, Oxley is projected to grow by 1,581 residents through to 2041.
-Building activity is keeping pace with these growth projections, though increased buyer competition may be experienced as the population grows.
+Compared to Greater Brisbane, Oxley shows moderately higher construction activity, measuring at 29.0% above the regional average per person over the five-year period.
+This balances buyer choice while supporting current property values.
+New building activity in Oxley is predominantly detached houses, accounting for 97.0% of approvals, with medium and high-density housing making up the remaining 3.0%.
+This sustains the area's suburban identity, offering family homes suited to buyers seeking space.
+The population density reflects a transitioning market, with approximately 270 people per approval.
+Looking ahead, Oxley is projected to grow by 1,575 residents through to 2041.
+Building activity is keeping pace with growth projections, although heightened competition among buyers may be experienced as the population grows.

 Frequently Asked Questions - Development